 By Barbara Knoblach, PhD, CFP®

-In fact, as you ease into a busier fall schedule, it’s a great opportunity to pause and remember why you work hard, and to recommit to your life goals—including your important retirement goals.
+Such reflection is an opportunity to pause and remember why you work hard and to recommit to your life goals – including the important retirement goals.
 Who doesn’t dream of the day when all four seasons are theirs to shape and enjoy?

 Here’s a look at some basics: